rlgeb/notes/eecs281-notes.md

 </pre>

 ###Quick Sort
-+ pick a pivot and sort each side such that the pivot is in the correct spot. continue with both sides of the pivot.
 + visual : http://upload.wikimedia.org/wikipedia/commons/9/9c/Quicksort-example.gif
++ desc:    pick a pivot and sort each side such that the pivot is in the correct spot. continue with both sides of the pivot.

 + divide and conquer
 + easy to impliment
 + works well with a variety of input data